maevadevs/Go-Developer-Foundation/02-Cards/readme.md

 }
 ```

-- When using a receiver function, we generally use it as *Method* on the *Instance* of the type
+- When using a receiver function, we generally use it like a *Method* on the *Instance* of the type

 ### Using types